A Decade of Research in Fog computing: Relevance, Challenges, and Future Directions: Future research directions for next-generation IoT/fog computing

 \section{Future research directions for next-generation IoT/fog computing}

 Fog computing challenges and the studied solutions are discussed in the previous section.
 The section already discussed future research directions for each of the considered challenges.
-In addition to these, we see further scope for research in fog computing through the emerging trends in this domain and computer science in general, that should positively drive the fog adoption in real-world applications.
+In addition to these, we see further scope for research in fog computing in terms of establishing large-scale testbeds and developing dynamic deployment solutions.
+Moreover, the emerging trends in this domain (e.g. federated learning) and computer science in general (e.g. quantum computing), should positively drive the fog adoption in real-world applications, in the near future.
+Thus, the following future research directions should help in realizing the objectives of Next Generation Internet of Things (NGIoT) initiative~\cite{NGIoT}, of lowering the barrier for adoption and development of IoT-empowered solutions.